top of page

 White and the FBAA cited a recent case in which a broker was found to have breached his duty of care by the Credit Ombudsman Service and forced to pay more than $115,000.
 The Ombudsman claimed the broker had given incorrect and unqualified advice.

-It is a well known fact that second rate and small time property developers and property project marketeers incentivise mortgage brokers to sell their products.
+It is also a well known industry fact that second rate and small time property developers and property project marketeers incentivise mortgage brokers to sell their products.
 Mortgage brokers and mortgage clerks are often paid commissions by property developers to sell the developers' properties.
 Now, remember, anyone providing and selling real estate has to be appropriately licenced?
 Are these brokers licensed real estate agents?
-If not, they are putting themselves and you at risk, and they risk being called upon by the real estate industry watchdog.
-Licensing real estate agents protects property buyers from dodgy and fraudulent real estate purchases, and, to prevent unqualified persons from providing unqualified property advice, putting consumers at risks.
+If not, they are putting you at risk, and they risk being called upon by the real estate industry watchdog.
+Licensing of real estate agents protects property buyers from dodgy and fraudulent real estate purchases, and, also prevents unqualified persons from providing unqualified property advice, which are putting consumers at risks.
 Now, who is protecting you, if you suffered any loss by following the advice of your mortgage broker?

 Here are some real-life examples how some of our clients had been adversely affected by unqualified advice from the mortgage brokers.
 These are just a sample of examples that we are aware off.
 There are many other untold examples out there.